munificent/craftinginterpreters/README.md

 * **Python:** [selectnull/pylox](https://github.com/selectnull/pylox)
 * **Swift:** [alexito4/slox](https://github.com/alexito4/slox)

+Are you porting jlox or clox to another language?
+Let me know and I'll add you to this list.

 ## Contributing

 One of the absolute best things about writing a book online and putting it out